 5. Make space for treasured items

-Few of us are happy with the idea of getting rid of favorite books, so unless the house is very large, finding room for the ever-expanding home library can be a challenge.
+Few of us are happy with the idea of getting rid of favorite books, so unless the house is very large, organizing bookshelves in an ever-expanding home library is the challenge.
 After exhausting space on the living room shelves – including double stacking if necessary – have a look around to see if there’s any ‘dead’ space that could be put to better use.

 You can also look at boxing in radiators and building living room bookshelf ideas around this – it has the effect of drawing the eye to the books, not the joinery.’